[Recipes 2 + 3 + 4] PUTTANESCA + SWEET TOMATO SAUCE with CHILLI PRAWNS + SWEET TOMATO SAUCE with TUNA and PEAS

 Chopped parsley, to serve

 ♦ Meanwhile, place reserved sweet tomato sauce in a small saucepan.
 Stir in prawns and chilli.
 Simmer 3–5 minutes until prawns are warmed through.
-Add spring onions and lemon zest and stir well.
+Add spring onion and lemon zest and stir well.
+Serve over linguini, scattered with parsley.

 Sweet tomato sauce with tuna and peas